A gaybourhood dénouement and conclusion

 Conclusion

 Contrary to cis gay theorists like Bassi, who argue that a “relationship to gay political economy can thus be theorised as quantitatively binding us to the relations of exchange and ‘discourse of bourgeois individualism’” (2006, 230), this essay series is less concerned by how capitalism gets negotiated inside private venues of production and consumption, such as clubs, bars, or cabarets.
 Much as one cannot observe the forest from inside a grove, a preoccupation with acts of social production and consumption hidden inside private venues cannot observe macro-level geographies immanent to the cultivation and propagation of those venues.
-In North America, historic acts of civil resistance by gender and sexual minorities during the later 20th century made it possible to begin carving (from within) new cartographies of spacing at a district or neighbourhood level — areas large enough to not only include venues, but also public parks, streets, sidewalks, and easements.
+In North America, historic acts of civil resistance by gender and sexual minorities during the later 20th century made it possible to begin carving from within new cartographies of spacing at a district or neighbourhood level — areas large enough to include not only venues, but also public parks, streets, sidewalks, and easements.

 References